priceline/design-system/docs/pages/Truncate.md

 # Truncate

-Use the `<Truncate />` component is an extension of the `Text` component with pure CSS solution to truncate long string with ellipsis.
+Use the `Truncate` component is an extension of the `Text` component to truncate long strings of text with an ellipsis.

 ```.jsx
 <Truncate>